Virtual and Recorded

 6:45 pm

-In Person: Banquet, Guildford Ballroom.
+In Person: Sparkle Banquet, Guildford Ballroom.
 (Full Conference Attendees Only)

 7:45 pm